-1.18.1 Fixed Buttons
+Fixed Buttons 1.18.1

-Proprietary telephones (PTs) and DSS Consoles feature a wide variety of feature buttons and Line Access buttons, explained below.
+Proprietary telephones (PTs), DSS Consoles, and Add-on Key Modules feature a wide variety of feature buttons and Line Access buttons, explained below.

 Note that certain models do not feature certain buttons.

 For a description of the buttons found on portable station (PS), please refer to the Operating Instructions for each PS.